mipimipi/smsync/README.md

 # Smart Music Sync (smsync)

 keeps huge music collections in sync and is takes care of conversions between different formats.
-It's an easy-to-use command line application.
+It's an easy-to-use command line application for Linux.

 smsync is made for use cases where you have a folder structure for your high quality lossless or lossy but high bit rate music that acts as a "master".
 From this master you replicate your music to "slaves", such as a smartphone or an SD card / hard drive for your car etc. On a smartphone or in the car you either don't have or you don't want to spend that much storage capacity that you might have for you master music storage.
 Thus, the replication step from the master to the slaves is not a simple copy, it's in fact a conversion step.
 For instance, music that is stored on the master in the lossless [FLAC format](https://en.wikipedia.org/wiki/FLAC) shall be converted to [MP3](https://en.wikipedia.org/wiki/MP3) while being replicated to a slave.